Tips to Conquer Holiday Anxiety Disorder

 First it’s the Thanksgiving gathering (if you have people with whom you gather, and if you don’t, you might feel a sense of isolation).
 Having people over, for the somewhat disorganized, can be a time-consuming quagmire.
 It isn’t just the meal prep; it’s clearing the paper clutter off the dining table and finding hiding spots for the various piles of stuff.
 And the traveling doesn’t help – especially if stuck in holiday traffic (I admit it; I’ve skipped family events to avoid a two-hour traffic jam).

-Thanksgiving Day immediately segues into the holiday buying frenzy, with its extra expenses and the stress of gift-buying, magnified by the pressure of getting those perfect bargains during Black Friday and Cyber Monday (now week-long events).
+Thanksgiving Day immediately segues into the holiday buying frenzy, with its extra expenses and the stress of gift-buying, magnified by the pressure of getting those perfect bargains during Black Friday and Cyber Monday (now week-long, or longer, events).
 This is further complicated by the anxiety caused by FOMO – fear of missing out, whether it’s the sale of the century or that special party invite.
 Who has invited you where (and who hasn’t)?
 How should you reciprocate?
 What should you wear?
 And woe if you’ve gained or lost weight and don’t feel attractive in the holiday clothes you have!
 Even the lack of sunlight can darken the mood of people with a degree of SAD (seasonal affective disorder).

 On a more subtle note, there’s a sense of judgement.
 The year is about to end, and what have you accomplished?
 Sometimes it’s external evaluations at work, which may, or may not, include raises and bonuses.
-But often it’s an internal sense of “I planned to do more… “.
+But often it’s an internal sense of “I planned to do more…“.
 Unfortunately, we tend to dwell more on what we didn’t do than celebrate everything we did accomplish.
 Like a birthday, the upcoming New Year is a passage, and an opportunity (welcome or not) to pause and look at where we are in life.

 Let Go of the ‘Shoulds’